Yearly Archives: 2017

 As sexual scandals now dominate our… Continue reading

-There have been stories in recent weeks that perfectly highlight the complete spiritual disarray within the denominational church in the UK.
+There have been stories in recent weeks that perfectly highlight the complete spiritual disarray and apostasy of the denominational church in the UK.
 The most disturbing feature for us is the churches recent transition from the passive silence to the positive approval of the spectacular departure from Biblical morality within society.
 At a time when the truth and love of Jesus Christ is needed more than ever, we instead are left with a church environment that is carried along like the wind with the narrative of a culture that defiantly opposes God.
-By many measures, many protestant denominations have become more apostate than the Roman Catholic church and that’s no endorsement of… Continue reading
+By many measures, many protestant denominations have become more apostate than the Roman Catholic church and that’s no… Continue reading

 What does the cross mean to you?
 For the Christian, it symbolizes the difference between life and death, not only in relation to Jesus but everyone!
 It is a symbol of everything that Jesus Christ did for us: His life, death and resurrection are the foundations of the Christian faith.
 To non-Christians though, it seems to mean a variety of things from a simple fashion accessory to something that causes personal offence.
 The cross clearly means so little to some organisations as they have put extra effort into removing them from some of their packaging.